Zdmai/autograd/README.md

-# Meatagrad
+# Autograd

-test for autograd system, learned by the video of `Andrej Karpathy`
+A autograd engine for autograd